Visiting Rome on a budget is easy, if you know the secrets!

-But, if you want to visit the sites in Rome on a budget, here are some tricks:
+But, if you want to visit the sites in Rome on a budget, below are some tricks:

 Then there is a local train to the ruins, plus entry fees, neither of which cost much but it adds up, and without even having a guide, you spend close to 100€ per person for this day.

-Whether or not you are visiting Rome on a budget, you should take the discounts you are entitled to:
+Whether or not you are on a budget, you should take the discounts you are entitled to:

 Always check if you are entitled to discounted or free entry, and be prepared to show proof of eligibility (age of children, clergy, journalists etc.)

-But just know you don’t have to shell out money for these things if you don’t want to.
+But you don’t have to shell out money for these things if you don’t want to.

 In summer, I always recommend you carry a bottle with you and fill up when you see these fountains.

-Time is money.
-So sometimes, you just want things to be convenient, or take less time.
-I am one of the first to tell you that you might WANT to pay for these conveniences.
+Sometimes, you just want things to be convenient, or to take less time.
+I am one of the first to tell you that you might WANT to pay for these conveniences (more on this below.)

 But don't feel you have to.
 The following are always free, and you do not need to pay (unless as I say, you want the convenience.)